The

 The Tel-Law Scheme provides

-tapes on more than 80
+voice recordings on more than 81

-topics in Cantonese, Putonghua and English.
+legal topics in Cantonese, Putonghua and English.

 (1) torture risk under Part VIIC of the Immigration Ordinance (Cap.
 115);